wangyinfeng/cmd_handbook/tcpdump.md

 [TCPdump hooks above the driver, and does not see what is sent on the wire.
 Rather it sees what is sent from the stack to the driver.](https://www.myricom.com/software/myri10ge/349-when-i-view-traffic-with-tcpdump-why-do-i-see-packets-larger-than-the-mtu.html)

 ## Can not capture some packet
 Sometimes when do tcpdump for ping packet, can't capture the icmp packet on the physical interface.
+For example `tcpdump -i eth1 icmp` has no captured result.
+It's because the packet is encapsulated in VLAN.
+Packets can be captured by `tcpdump -i eth1 vlan and icmp`.